 It’s important to involve your entire team when writing a risk assessment.
 Other team members may have fresh insights — they may even identify problems you had never considered.
 Together, you can brainstorm ideas for effective mitigation and resolution.

 To successfully manage a project, you’ll definitely need to delegate.
 When you have a virtual assistant on your team, you can delegate the tasks you like the least and outsource any tasks that are beyond the skill set of your in-house team.
 At MYVA360, we’ll match you with a virtual assistant who has the knowledge and experience you need.
-Receive a special 5-percent discount for any of our services by using this exclusive coupon just for readers of our blog.
+Receive a special 10-percent discount on any of our services by scheduling a consultation.